 When does the project take place?

-Students work with their host company in teams of four to six during the University’s Easter Vacation from mid-March to early June, with presentations to be held near the end of the project.
-Project proposals are announced to students in early February.
+Students work with their host company in teams of four to six from mid-March to late May, with presentations to be held near the end of the project.